 Item DetailsKate Spade kitchen towel

-I’m also partnering today with Macy’s wedding registry – I know several of you are planning a wedding (a huge congrats!), so I wanted to share some of our favorite, useful registry-friendly items.
+I’m also partnering today with Macy’s registry to share some of our favorite, useful registry-friendly items!
 Snapchat friends probably see our Le Creuset cast iron oven on the regular, producing stews, roasts, bread, and so much more.
 It’s quite heavy, so an added benefit of use is an extra arm workout!

-Martha Stewart also makes a more affordable cast-iron collection that my mom uses and likes as well.
-Ours was thanks to a generous friend Liz who makes yummy “dutch oven crusty bread.”
+Martha Stewart also makes a more affordable cast-iron pot collection that my mom uses and recommends.
+Our pot was thanks to a generous friend Liz who makes yummy “dutch oven crusty bread.”
 It’s soft on the inside, just perfect while warm with a pat of butter or olive oil.
 She got her pot as a wedding gift with the bread recipe card inside, and passed the tradition on to me since I always asked her to make it!
 We couldn’t resist baking a loaf to go with dinner (recipe here; instructional video here) – I’m no baker, but this is the simplest bread you’ll ever make.
 Just make sure to use instant yeast per the recipe, or proof your non-instant yeast first.

 On to the chili – I love a good recipe that serves as a guideline, but can easily be adapted for individual tastes or for vegetarian friends (try veggie broth instead of chicken; extra beans and veggies instead of meat).